-- Afib is linked with stroke: Afib is a common risk factor for stroke.
-Some people with Afib may not feel symptoms, but they are still at risk. - Explain how Afib can lead to stroke: Afib causes improper blood flow, which can raise the risk of a clot to form.
+- Afib is a common risk factor for stroke.
+Some people with Afib may not feel symptoms, but they are still at risk. - Afib causes improper blood flow, which can raise the risk of a clot to form.
 Clots are important for your body to stop bleeding from cuts, but clots forming in the heart or blood vessels can cause stroke.
 If a clot or piece of a clot breaks loose and travels to the brain, then blood flow to specific areas of the brain can become blocked or restricted.
-This can result in a stroke, which can have very serious health consequences. - CKD is also a risk factor for stroke: CKD is another condition that increases the risk of heart disease and stroke.
-As the blood filtering units of your body, your kidneys are prone to problems with blood circulation and blood vessels.
+This can result in a stroke, which can have very serious health consequences. - CKD is another condition that increases the risk of stroke.
+As the blood filtering units of your body, your kidneys are prone to problems with blood flow and blood vessels.
 CKD has also been linked with Afib.
 People with CKD are at higher risk for Afib and stroke.

-EXPLAIN HOW THEY ARE TESTED
+HOW ARE THEY TESTED?

-- Afib testing: In general, Afib is evaluated by physical exam and EKG (electrocardiogram), or heart rhythm tracing.
-Your medical and family histories will also be reviewed, and other tests will check how well your heart functions (echocardiogram or ECHO). - CKD testing: In general, CKD is diagnosed by a urine test to detect protein (albuminuria) and blood (hematuria).
+- Afib is evaluated by performance of a physical exam and EKG (electrocardiogram), or heart rhythm tracing.
+Your medical and family histories will also be reviewed, and other tests will check how well your heart functions (echocardiogram or ECHO). - CKD is diagnosed by a urine test to detect protein (albuminuria) and blood (hematuria).
 Blood tests can check levels of protein and waste products.
 Glomerular filtration rate (GFR) is a blood test that checks how well the kidneys are filtering.
-If necessary and appropriate, a kidney biopsy can help confirm CKD.
+If needed, a kidney biopsy can help confirm CKD.